 - Obtain a list of segregating sites, along with their frequencies and selection coefficients.

-- Print the site frequency spectrum.
+- Print the site frequency spectrum from a population or a sample across time.

 - Print the number of heterozygous and homozygous derived genotypes per individual in segregating sites.